Skip to main content

 • HTTPS required (except localhost)

-• User must grant permission manually
+• Visitors must grant permission manually

 • Check browser microphone settings